-- a) the financial statements and notes set out on pages 8 to 63 are in accordance with the Corporations Act 2001, including: - i. complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - ii. giving a true and fair view of the Company's and Group's financial position as at 30 June 2020 and of their performance for the financial year ended on that date; and - b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-Note 1(a) confirms that the financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- a) the financial statements and notes set out on pages 8 to 65 are in accordance with the Corporations Act 2001, including: - i. complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - ii. giving a true and fair view of the Company's and Group's financial position as at 30 June 2021 and of their performance for the financial year ended on that date; and - c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - d) Note 1(a) confirms that the financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-This declaration is made in accordance with a resolution of the Directors.
+This declaration is made in accordance with a resolution of the Directors made pursuant to s.295(5) of the Corporations Act 2001.